premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-16.What emerges if a transaction is in effect against a table on which a DDL is issued?
+16. What happens when a transaction function is issued against a DDL command?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)